MMIV-ML/fastMONAI/paper/paper.md

-    ([0.9375, 0.9375, 1.2], False)
+    ([4.13, 3.95, 2.18], True)

-Get the largest image size in the dataset after with resampling
+Get the largest image size in the dataset with resampling (note that some network architecure requires the tensor to be divisible by 16)

 ```